waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Custom Tools & Agents
 - My agents (`battle_strategist_agent`, etc.) are for high-level reasoning.
 - My tools (`pathfinder`, etc.) are for complex computational tasks.
-- **Tool Development:** My `pathfinder` tool is now fixed.
-It correctly handles transitions from water to land, which was a major bug.
+- **Tool Development:** My `pathfinder` tool is buggy.
+It incorrectly generates paths through impassable tiles.
 It still cannot account for scripted barriers like the strong current, so manual exploration is sometimes needed.
 - **Agent Usage Reminder:** I must use my `menu_navigator_agent` for all complex menu tasks to avoid manual errors.

-## B. Future Development Ideas
-- **Boulder Puzzle Solver Tool:** A tool to analyze map XML and provide step-by-step solutions for boulder puzzles.
+- **Future Development Ideas:** A tool to analyze map XML and provide step-by-step solutions for boulder puzzles.

 # IV.
 Puzzles & Lessons Learned

-## A. Seafoam Islands Puzzle (SOLVED)
+## A. Seafoam Islands Puzzle
-- **Summary:** The puzzle required pushing boulders on multiple floors (B1F, B2F, B3F) to block a strong current on B4F.
-The key mechanics were using water warps on B3F to access the central puzzle area and the ability to use Strength while Surfing.
-The eastern entrance was a dead end.
+- **Hypothesis 1 (Disproven):** The exit is on the eastern side of the cave.
+This was disproven when the path was blocked by a strong current on B4F.
+- **Hypothesis 2 (Active):** I need to solve a second boulder puzzle on the upper floors (B1F, B2F, B3F) to stop the western current on B4F.
 - **Untested Hypothesis:** The ladder at (26, 5) on B4F is the exit.

-## B. Fuchsia City Secret Pokémon (at (26, 7))
 ## B. Fuchsia City Secret Pokémon (at (26, 7))
 - **Observation:** An item ball at (26, 7) is in an enclosed area.
 A Youngster at (25, 9) states, "That item ball in there is really a POKéMON."